noydb/duhmap/README.md

 #### `ignoredStrictChecks`

-Disable compilation failure by specifying any combination of the string values below (when `strictChecks=true`).
+Disable compilation failures by specifying any combination of the string values below (when `strictChecks=true`).

 - `ignoredFields`
 - `mismatchingFields`